-User-mode applications are, strangely enough, applications that run in user mode.
+User-mode applications, as might be expected, are applications that run in user mode.
 They execute in Ring 3, which is where all unprivileged instructions are run.
 Many of the applications that run in Windows are user-mode applications-for example, the copy of Notepad that you use to look at a text file is executing in user mode.

-Hyper-V has a number of different user-mode applications:
+Hyper-V has a number of user-mode applications: